Below you will find pages that utilize the taxonomy term “Observability”

 In the fast-paced world of software development, the quest for smoother, more efficient applications feels like a never-ending adventure.
 But in this adventure, it’s not about slaying dragons or uncovering hidden treasures; it’s about ensuring your code performs seamlessly and your users are happy.

 As a developer, I’ve faced the challenges of reactive observability, where we typically identify and resolve issues only after they’ve disrupted our applications.
+It’s a scenario that’s all too familiar for many of us.
+Adding New Relic CodeStream to your tool inventory can help rescue your team from a perilous fate and bring their observability game to a new level.

 How to monitor Microsoft 365: Getting started

 One of the most popular and widely adopted business tool suites is Microsoft 365 (previously known as Microsoft Office 365) or just M365 for short.
 M365 offers a comprehensive array of applications and services, including email, document collaboration, video conferencing, and more, all hosted on the cloud.
 M365 provides numerous benefits in terms of flexibility and accessibility, but it also introduces new security, performance, and compliance challenges.
 This is why monitoring M365 applications is critically important for organizations of all sizes.
+Monitoring M365 applications is essential in helping businesses maintain a secure, efficient, and compliant digital environment.

 How to use IAST to prove exploitable vulnerabilities within your first-party code